 Imagine watching Michelangelo paint the Sistine Chapel, or seeing the Beatles at Shea Stadium.
 That’s what it felt like.

 — The second highlight was what happens when you push your luck just a little bit.
 After the rains came Tuesday around 5, lots of fans left and there were plenty of seats close to Centre Court.
 Our CC tickets were for a pretty high section, but we had made a friend with amazing 2nd row CC seats and I asked if we could try to sneak down there with her.
 At the gate entrance I of course started schmoozing the nice female security guard, threw every reason I had as to why she should let us sit there for a pretty un-exciting match (Coco Vandeweghe vs. Kateryna Bondarenko), and finally she relented.

 So for an hour this was our view (above) for tennis.
 It was … breathtaking being that close to world-class tennis on the greatest court in the world.
 I was praying for a three-setter but alas, we only got two.

 — Other different vibe from U.S. Open: Way more ushers/security guards here, fewer lines to get into matches on outside courts, and much fewer food choices.

-— Grass court tennis is wild; the ball stays so low, skids and goes very fast, players have to be fast to scoop ball off shoe-tops.
+— Grass court tennis is wild; the ball stays so low, skids and goes very fast, players have to be fast to scoop the ball off their shoe-tops.
 We never see grass tennis in the U.S. so seeing it up close was pretty fabulous.

 — Not Wimbledon but still cool: My favorite new thing I saw in London was in a bathroom near the London Eye tourist wheel thingie: It was a water faucet that also doubled as a hand dryer.
 The whole hand-cleaning and drying process all in one spot!
 I get excited by things like this.